The Royal Society of Victoria has established four prestigious competitive prizes open to post-graduate, doctoral students in all areas of the

 Submission of the prize application form and abstract should be co-signed with your supervisor and received as a single file via email marked for the attention of the Chief Executive Officer at [email protected] .

-If you are not already a member of the Royal Society of Victoria, please submit as a separate document a completed Royal Society of Victoria Membership Application form for 2017 Prize applicants.
-Student membership for Prize applicants will be free of charge for one year from July 2017.
+If you are not already a member of the Royal Society of Victoria, please submit as a separate document a completed Royal Society of Victoria Membership Application form for 2018 Prize applicants.
+Student membership for all eligible Prize applicants will be free of charge for the remainder of 2018.

 The Royal Society of Victoria may re-classify the field of an application if it fits best in a field other than the one nominated by the applicant.